Azure/data-api-builder/docs/troubleshooting-usage.md

 If the request is sent without a `X-MS-API-ROLE` header, the request, once authenticated, is executed in the context of the system role `authenticated`.
 If such a role hasn't been defined in the configuration file, for the entity you're trying to access to, an HTTP 403 error is returned.

-If instead the request is proving a `X-MS-API-ROLE` header, then make sure the role is spelled correctly and is equal to one of the roles defined for the entity you're trying to access to.
+If instead the request is providing a `X-MS-API-ROLE` header, then make sure the role is spelled correctly and is equal to one of the roles defined for the entity you're trying to access to.

 For example, if you've a configuration file as shown in the following example: